 We ended up deciding on coconut oil, because we always have it on hand, it has a very long shelf life, and has antifungal/antimicrobial properties you can't find in other oils.
 If you don't have coconut oil already, order some NOW!
 It's great for cooking, using around the house, and for your skin and hair.

 Okay, now that you've cleaned & dried your cutting board and have your coconut oil ready, let's get started!
 Scoop a little out of your jar onto some cling wrap or into a plastic baggie.
 Throw it in the freezer for about 20 minutes so it's easy to handle.
 If you don't want to freeze it, you can just use a spatula to help rub it in.
 We're going to cover the entire board (top, bottom, sides, cutouts, juice catch, everything) with coconut oil.
 Make sure to rub it in really well and then wipe the excess oil off with a towel.
 Let it sit overnight to let the remaining oil soak in.

-I like to do this every month and once a year I have my husband sand them first.
+I like to do this every month and once a year I sand them first.

 What's your favorite money-saving kitchen tip?

 Subscribe to grab your FREE Homemade Cleaner Recipes Printable and receive our newsletter full of ways to have a cleaner, healthier home!